 IP TAKE: Chevron's education giving largely prioritizes the K-12 set, but it has also formed partnerships with a number of postsecondary institutions and minority professional associations.
 It also has a couple other Programs to support universities at smaller levels.

-PROFILE: Inspired by the widely reported shortage of American graduates prepared for technical jobs, Chevron has committed a total of more than $140 million to education, with STEM a major focus.
-Chevron’s funding involves implementing new standards for STEM K-12 education, professional development for instructors, and informal education that emphasizes hands-on learning.
+PROFILE: Inspired by the widely reported shortage of American graduates prepared for technical jobs, Chevron commits millions to education, STEM education in particular.
+Chevron’s funding prioritizes new standards implementation for STEM K-12 education, professional development for instructors, and informal education that emphasizes hands-on learning.

-Chevron also runs a couple of ongoing programs that distribute funding to universities at smaller levels.
-The University Partnership Program (UPP), for example, is Chevron’s mechanism to "achieve a more technically proficient global workforce" by providing funding to over 100 individual campuses internationally and in the U.S. Funds go toward areas like financial aid, department and faculty funding, and lab upgrades.
-For some non-partners, Chevron also offers help to “develop talent in disciplines such as engineering, earth science, finance, information technology and environmental science.”
-Chevron also has a similar community college program offering technical training.
+Chevron also funds several ongoing programs that support universities and schools at smaller levels.
+The University Partnership Program (UPP), for example, funds over 100 individual campuses internationally and in the U.S. Funds go toward financial aid, department and faculty funding, and lab upgrades.
+For some non-partners, Chevron also offers funding to “develop talent in disciplines such as engineering, earth science, finance, information technology and environmental science.”
+Chevron additionally offers technical training through a similar community college program.

-The company also puts a focus on increasing diversity in its higher ed giving.
-Through UPP, Chevron boasts partnerships and other relationships with historically black colleges as well as minority professional associations including the GoldShirt program at the University of Colorado and the Leadership in Engineering Advancement, Diversity and Retention program at the University of California, Davis.
+The corporation’s grantmaking prioritizes minority involvement through its work at historically black colleges and its partnerships with minority professional associations including the GoldShirt program at the University of Colorado and the Leadership in Engineering Advancement, Diversity and Retention program at the University of California, Davis.